 - Contemporaneous documentation in a well organized format to further support the qualified activities

-- Detailed calculations and supporting work papers tying back to company accounting records which support the calculation of R&D tax credits and Section 199 deduction
+- Detailed calculations and supporting work papers tying back to company accounting records which support the calculation of R&D tax credits

 Phase III – Audit Support

-Warner Robinson’s goal is to not only gather necessary records to support an audit of R&D or 199 benefits, but to be there for you during this process.
+Warner Robinson’s goal is to not only gather necessary records to support an audit R&D benefits, but to be there for you during this process.
 The Phase III Audit Support should be one of your most important considerations in choosing a service provider and both Bruce Warner and Cedar Robinson have over 15 years of expertise, including Mr. Warner’s six years as an IRS attorney.
 We believe our experience in working through IRS audits is another key differentiator between Warner Robinson and other firms.